Fiserv/exchange/docs/getting-started/getting-started-underwriting-sharedservice.md

 <!-- theme: info -->
 >**POST** `/boarding/application`

 After an application is submit, it will move to underwriting.
-If there are every cases where a Credit Risk Error or AML error is recieved due to invalid data, an application can be unlocked in order to be updated and resubmit using the unlock application endpoint
+If there are every cases where a Credit Risk Error or AML error is received due to invalid data, an application can be unlocked in order to be updated and resubmit using the unlock application endpoint

 ```json
 {